kidscancode/godot_recipes/src/content/kyn/path2d.md

 * `add_point()` / `remove_point()` / `clear_points()`

-If you need to manipulate the paths points in code, these functions will help you.
+If you need to manipulate the path's points in code, these functions will help you.

 * `get_closest_point()`